Stage 1 Fire Restrictions are in effect for the mountain and foothill areas of Boulder County.

 Fund Administration

 The Boulder County Office of Sustainability, Climate, and Resilience (OSCAR) manages the Climate Equity Fund.
-Owing to the innovative nature, size, and community-involvement goals of this fund, the County underwent a competitive procurement process to select a vendor to co-create the fund with key community members and fiscally administer the fund.
+Due to the innovative nature, size, and community-involvement goals of this fund, the County underwent a competitive procurement process to select a vendor to co-create the fund with key community members and fiscally administer the fund.
 The county has selected JSI for this work.

 Sources of Funding